Meet the speakers of the first panel of SEI Torino Forum

 commercial sector, such as firms in the energy, financial, and healthcare industries.

-In 2013, Dr. Karp was featured on the cover of Forbes magazine.
+In 2013, Dr. Karp was featured on the cover of the Forbes magazine.
 He has also appeared on Charlie Rose.
 In

 December 2015, he joined the board of directors of The Economist.